What Is a Payment Facilitator?

 How Do PayFacs Work?

-The Traditional Merchant Onboarding Process Versus the PayFac Model
+The Traditional Merchant Onboarding Process vs. the PayFac Model

-To fully understand the benefits of the payment facilitator model, it’s important to first take a look at what goes into creating a standard merchant processing account.
-In a traditional onboarding model, a merchant must first apply for a merchant ID and sign a direct agreement with a sponsoring bank.
-This enrollment and onboarding process often entails a great deal of paperwork, and can take days or even weeks to complete.
-In the meantime, the merchant’s ISV or VAR is hoping that the merchant has a positive experience and does not experience any frustrations that could send them in the opposite direction.
+To fully understand the benefits of the payment facilitator model, it’s important to first take a look at what goes into creating a standard payment processing agreement.
+In a traditional onboarding process with an Independent Sales Organization (ISO), the merchant must first sign a direct agreement with a processing bank.
+The merchant interacts directly with the ISO and follows their set processes to register and become approved to accept payments.
+This enrollment and onboarding process often entails a great deal of paperwork and can take days or even weeks to complete.
+During this time, the merchant is thoroughly vetted through a Know Your Customer (KYC) program that verifies identity, ensures compliance with legal requirements, and assesses risk.
+In the meantime, the ISV or VAR is hoping that the merchant has a positive experience and does not experience any frustrations that could impact the relationship.

 The PayFac Advantage

-By contrast, the payment facilitator model eliminates the lengthy underwriting process and brings developers even more control over their merchant’s processing experience.
-To become a PayFac, the ISV or VAR signs a direct agreement with a processing bank (e.g., Elavon or Fiserv) which enables them to operate as a master merchant account.
-By operating as a master merchant account, the payment facilitator has the ability to onboard sub-merchants.
-The sub-merchants can then tap into the payment facilitator’s existing relationships with acquiring banks, as well as the PayFac’s processing technology, in order to get up and running fast with their own processing account.
+By contrast, the payment facilitator model eliminates the need for merchants to interface with the processor.
+Instead, merchants are onboarded and registered by the PayFac—bringing ISVs, SaaS businesses, and developers more control over their merchant’s onboarding and processing experience.
+To become a PayFac, the ISV or VAR signs a direct agreement with a processing bank (e.g., Elavon or Fiserv) to process payments on behalf of their merchant clients.
+Merchants can then tap into the payment facilitator’s existing relationships with acquiring banks and the PayFac’s processing technology to get up and running fast.

 PayFacs By The Numbers